sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

 1. Install [node.js 22.14.0](https://nodejs.org/dist/v22.14.0/).

-2. Install Yeoman.
+2. Install NativeScript.

     ```bash
+    npm i -g nativescript@8.9.4-sap.0
+    ```

+3. Install Yeoman.

+    ```bash
     npm i -g yo@4.3.1
     ```
     >Yeoman is a project scaffolding tool that helps generate and maintain consistent application structures using generators.

-3. Install the MDK MCP server using one of the following options:
+4. Install the MDK MCP server using one of the following options:

     **Option A: Install from the public npm registry**